Support and Resistance Indicators For MetaTrader4 (MT4) and TradingView

-Use the support and resistance indicators for MetaTrader4 (MT4) or TradingView to mark the recent swing highs and lows in price.
+Use the support and resistance indicators on MetaTrader4 (MT4) or TradingView.com to mark the recent swing highs and lows in price.
 This, in turn, can help identify the trend and spot potential reversals.
 Use the indicator as a trend confirmation and analysis tool, but not for trade signals.

 A support and resistance indicator draws horizontal lines at recent swing highs and swing lows.
 During an uptrend the horizontal lines along both the swing highs and lows move up.
 When that no longer holds true, the uptrend may be reversing to the downside.
 For a downtrend the horizontal lines will be dropping.
 When they start to rise, the uptrend may over and an uptrend starting.